couchbaselabs/icu4c-android/README.md

+⚠️ This repo is obsolete.
+It was (possibly) used for building Couchbase Lite Java / Android 1.x.

 # icu4c-android
 This is ICU4C build project for Android.
 This builds ICU common and i18n static libraries which are used by Couchbase Lite Android.